Palwal district: Geography

-Topograpgy
+Topography

 Palwal is located at 28.15°N 77.33°E, between the eastern bank of Yamuna river and the western flank of Aravalli mountain range.
 It has an average elevation of 195 metres (639 ft).

 Forests

 The Forest Department aims to increase forestation for soil conservation in the district, in line with the National Forests Policy of the Ministry of Environment and Forests.
 According to the plan, about one-third of the geographical area should be under tree cover.
 In order to achieve this objective, large-scale plantings have been undertaken by the community, panchayat, government and private land over the last 20 years.
 Saplings of eucalyptus, shisham, neem, and other fruit plants were distributed free of costs to farmers to plant in their fields.